LalonSheikh/b13-a09-client/README.md

+A Well Design IDEA VOLT site
-live project link: https://b13-a09-client-three.vercel.app Here are 6 README bullet points for your IdeaVolt site:
+live project link: https://b13-a09-client-three.vercel.app Here are 6 README bullet points for this IdeaVolt site:

 💡 Share Startup Ideas — Users can create and publish innovative startup ideas with descriptions, categories, tags, budgets, and target audiences.
 🔍 Explore & Discover Ideas — Browse, search, and filter ideas by category, keywords, and other relevant information.